tksarunachalam/sgnl-adapter/README.md

 go run cmd/adapter/main.go
 ```

-By default, the adapter should listen on port 8080.
+By default, the adapter will listen on port 8080.

 Using Postman, you can send a gRPC request to the adapter.